harikdevops/Jenkins-Zero-To-Hero/README.md

 ArgoCD is utilized in Kubernetes to establish a completely automated continuous delivery pipeline for the configuration of Kubernetes.
 This tool follows the GitOps approach and operates in a declarative manner to deliver Kubernetes deployments seamlessly.

-Argo CD Setup
+# Argo CD Setup

 Argo CD is a very simple and efficient way to have declarative and version-controlled application deployments with its automatic monitoring and pulling of manifest changes in the Git repo, but it also has easy rollback and reverts to the previous state, not manually reverting every update in the cluster.

 In this section, I provided a guide on achieving continuous deployment on Minikube.
-However, I understand that for Windows OS users, the process of setting up Virtual Box can be quite daunting, especially for those who are not familiar with the technology.
-Additionally, configuring Minikube and ArgoCD on a Virtual Box/EC2 instance can require more manual setup and configuration.
-Given these challenges, I would like to offer an alternative solution by explaining how to deploy the Java application on Amazon EKS.
-For that you need to refer to my blog - Continuous Delivery with Amazon EKS and ArgoCD

-For Continuous Delivery with Minikube and ArgoCD, follow the below steps.
+# For Continuous Delivery with Minikube and ArgoCD, follow the below steps.

-Setup Minikube
+# Setup Minikube

 Minikube is a tool that enables users to set up and run a single-node Kubernetes cluster on their local machine.
 It is useful for developers who want to test their applications in a local Kubernetes environment before deploying them to a production cluster.
 Minikube provides an easy way to learn and experiment with Kubernetes without the need for a complex setup.

 After performing the steps we install Minikube and start it.